 While the BoringSSL is a good sign for the users, making sure their data remains secure at all costs, it produces a difficult time for the apps that are running freely under the rule of OpenSSL.

 Why Android M release may cause crashing of Android Apps?

 So if your apps are mistakenly linking to the old cryptography library (libcrypto.so or libssl.so), which is not a part of Android NDK API, it is likely to crash in the new OS, Android M.

 So it’s time to modify your native code

 - “Include the libssl.so and/or libcrypto.so libraries in your APK.
 You can include these files directly or statically link your native code with OpenSSL or another crypto library.”

 - “Use JNI from your native code to call into the Java crypto API.”

 These two methods are given by SourceDNA and cited by ProgrammableWeb.

 SourceDNA has its own product named Searchlight.
 Registration to this will alert you if your app is one of those thousands to crash when Android M gets launched or will survive after all.
 Searchlight also suggests how to make the app survive and mentions a few changes in the code as BoringSSL mentions (http://bit.ly/1KNntxS).

-While Android M and BoringSSL combined do pose issues for the app industry, it is also a consolation for smartphone and app users, making sure their data doesn’t leak and proper security is maintained.
-This is an opportunity in one way, wherein you can standardise your app.
+While Android M and BoringSSL combined do pose issues for the mobile app industry, it is also a consolation for smartphone and app users, making sure their data doesn’t leak and proper security is maintained.
+This is an opportunity in one way, wherein you can standardize your app.